royprigat/Tracribe/README.md

 # Tracribe <img src=./src/img/subscribe.svg width=50 height=20 />

-Simple application for keeping track of your personal subscriptions  <br>
+Simple desktop application(electron) for keeping track of your personal subscriptions <br>
 It uses localStorage for storing information(up to 5MB)

 ### Version
 1.0.0

+### Prerequisites
+Node

 ### Usage

-npm run make - build the app and produce an executable
+In the root directory, build the app using the "npm run make" script <br>
+This will produce the "out" directory, in which you will find the executable for the app

 ### Screenshot
 ![Screenshot](example.png)